Everyone's Talking About Soft Brexit So Here's What That Could Really Mean

 There has been much talk since last week’s election that Britain could seek a “softer Brexit” following Theresa May’s failure to secure a Commons majority.

-With the PM severely weakened, the Evening Standard reports that May’s Cabinet is now has a “sensibles” wing, arguing against the "creationists" that the UK should now prioritise jobs and the economy over cutting immigration.
-Some Labour and Tory MPs have gone as far as suggesting the UK could even try to stay in the single market.
+With the PM severely weakened, the Evening Standard reports that May’s cabinet now has a “sensibles” wing who are arguing against "creationists" that the UK should now prioritise jobs and the economy over cutting immigration.
+Some Labour and Tory MPs have gone as far as suggesting that the UK could even try to stay in the single market.

 But there is little agreement and a lot of confusion – in both main parties – as to what a softer Brexit would actually mean in practice.